Flamingo Road (TV series): Synopsis

 The series picks up where the pilot left off, with Sheriff Titus double-crossing a drug dealing couple, who take revenge by abducting newlyweds Field and Constance, who are honeymooning in the Bahamas.
 They are eventually saved by Sam Curtis, however the drama continues when they return to Truro.
 Field, who is campaigning for senator, invites Lane to a trip to Tallahassee, where they continue their affair.
 Constance gets wind of Field's deception and begins conspiring with Titus to get Lane sent out of town.
 Meanwhile, Annabelle's mother, Mary Troy (Alice Hirson), comes to town to investigate her daughter's violent death, and the possibility that the Weldon fire was arson.
 It is revealed that Annabelle was the product of rape, when Sheriff Titus forced himself on Mary.

 As the election nears, Field falls off the wagon and turns up drunk at an important political rally.
 To save his campaign, Constance blabs unconfirmed information about his opponent, and in the end, Field wins the election and is made a Senator of Florida.
 Their marriage eventually falls apart.
 Skipper prepares to leave town to accept a job in New Orleans, but decides to stay after Claude is seriously injured in an accident at the mill.
 He then starts dating Christie Kovacs (Denise Galik), a manipulative girl living with her overbearing sister Alice (Marcia Rodd), a mill employee who is secretly in love with Claude.
 Christie has an affair with Field, and the two end up in a car accident together, which threatens to ruin Field's political career.
 Both sisters eventually leave town.

 Meanwhile, Lane is tormented by an old acquaintance, for having information about a murder that occurred several years earlier.
 After an old friend from the circus, Beth McDonald (Sandra Kerns), turns up dead, Lane is kidnapped by the killer Slade (Michael Baseleon).
 Constance agrees to a divorce with Field, and has a tryst with Sam in revenge.
-The first season ends with the most of the cast trapped in a hurricane and taking refuge at Lute-Mae's, where Lane's kidnappers are arrested.
+The first season ends with most of the cast trapped in a hurricane and taking refuge at Lute-Mae's, where Lane's kidnappers are arrested.
 After Field comforts Lane, Constance confronts him, claiming the divorce papers she had drawn were fakes and that she and Field were still married.
 In a rage, Field and Constance get into an altercation, with Constance falling from the second-story staircase at Lute-Mae's place.

 In season two, Constance survives her fall, but is paralyzed indefinitely from the waist down as a result.
-This becomes a political scandal for Field, but Constance agrees to not to press charges if he continues their sham of a marriage.
+This becomes a political scandal for Field, but Constance agrees not to press charges if he continues their sham of a marriage.
 Eudora discovers that Lute-Mae and Claude are Constance's biological parents.
 Lute-Mae faces her own problems when she is raped by a delivery boy, who is the son of an influential Truro family.
 Titus refuses to conduct a proper investigation, however Lute-Mae works with Late to get justice.